felipethome/dynamic-material-table/README.md

         {
           key: 'col1', // Is required and it needs to be unique for each column
           label: 'Example 1', // This is a string with a friendly name to show to the user
-          type: 'default', // it can be default, bold, link, email or image
+          type: 'email', // It can be bold, link, email or image.
+If undefined it is just common text
-          width: 200 // The column width
+          width: 200, // The column width,
-        }
+          isResizable: true, // If true the column is resizable
+          isSortable: true // If true the column is sortable }
 **Obs:** your columns array doesn't need to describe all the columns returned by the fetchURL, but it needs to describe the ones you want to show.
 In other words, just put in this array the columns you want to display to the user.